 Provision for bonuses Provided for bonus payments to employees based on estimated amounts of future payments attributed to the fiscal year.

-Provision for director's bonuses Provided for bonus payments to directors based on consolidated subsidiaries.
+Provision for directors' bonuses Provided for bonus payments to directors based on term is calculated based on internal rules as for certain consolidated subsidiaries.

 Provision for directors' retirement benefits